FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 If no data appears, check the connection settings (IP address, Unit ID, port, etc.) and ensure your Modbus device is correctly configured and accessible.
 If you use a simulator like ModSim, ensure it’s running and properly configured to send data.

-For more information on how to use Modbus with Node-RED, please read our tutorial on [Using Modbus with Node-RED](/node-red/protocol/modbus/).
+For more information on using Modbus with Node-RED, please read our tutorial on [Using Modbus with Node-RED](/node-red/protocol/modbus/).

-### Step 2: Transforming Modbus Data for Cloud Integration
+### Step 2: Transforming Modbus Data for UNS

-After collecting data from your Modbus device, the next step is to transform it into a usable format for cloud-based IoT applications.
+After collecting data from your Modbus device, the next step is transforming it into a usable format for cloud-based IoT applications.
 Modbus data typically comes in raw register values, and you may need to convert these values into human-readable formats like temperature, pressure, or other measurements.

 Let's walk through the transformation process step by step.